civican/legisinfo/42-1/bills/C-58/bill_text.md

 This enactment amends the `Access to Information Act` to, among other things,

-authorize the head of a government institution to decline to act on a request for access to a record for various reasons, including because it is vexatious or made in bad faith, and give the person who made the request the right to make a complaint to the Information Commissioner if their request is declined;
+authorize the head of a government institution, with the approval of the Information Commissioner, to decline to act on a request for access to a record for various reasons;

 authorize the Information Commissioner to refuse to investigate or cease to investigate a complaint that is, in the Commissioner's opinion, trivial, frivolous or vexatious or made in bad faith;

 clarify the powers of the Information Commissioner and the Privacy Commissioner to examine documents containing information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege in the course of their investigations and clarify that the disclosure by the head of a government institution to either of those Commissioners of such documents does not constitute a waiver of those privileges or that professional secrecy;

-authorize the Information Commissioner to make orders for the release of records or with respect to other matters relating to requesting or obtaining records and give parties the right to apply to the Federal Court for a review of the matter;
+authorize the Information Commissioner to make orders for the release of records or with respect to other matters relating to requesting or obtaining records and to publish any reports that he or she makes, including those that contain any orders he or she makes, and give parties the right to apply to the Federal Court for a review of the matter;

 create a new Part providing for the proactive publication of information or materials related to the Senate, the House of Commons, parliamentary entities, ministers' offices, government institutions and institutions that support superior courts;